Capsule Cryptography Glossary

 )

-In the DCA model, the salt is the content name, making period keys content-specific by construction.
-The info parameter encodes the time bucket, ensuring each time window gets a unique key.
+In the DCA model, the salt is the scope, making wrap keys scope-specific by construction.
+The info parameter encodes the kid (rotation version), ensuring each rotation window gets a unique key.

 Time-Based Key Rotation